isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2024-02-28-post-Speech by Senior Minister Teo Chee Hean at the Committee of Supply Debate 2024.md

 <p>The third area is transport.
 As an aviation and maritime hub, Singapore
 can play a major role in developing the infrastructure and standards for green aviation and shipping.</p>
-<p>The CAAS recently launched the Singapore Sustainable Air Hub Blueprint,
+<p>The Civil Aviation Authority of Singapore (CAAS) recently launched the
-which takes a balanced approach on the need for sustainability and competitiveness for our aviation sector.
+Singapore Sustainable Air Hub Blueprint, which takes a balanced approach on the need for sustainability and competitiveness for our aviation sector.
 This will help catalyse the development of sustainable aviation globally and facilitate the industry’s progress towards decarbonisation.</p>
 <p>We are also making progress on green shipping.
 In December 2023, we signed
 a memorandum of cooperation with Japan to establish the Singapore-Japan Green and Digital Shipping corridor.
 This complements similar partnerships